Lists and Other Data Models

 - Use the toolbar buttons to add, remove, or move rows and columns.
 In a list, each column represents a property and each row adds a list item.

-The Path View type lays out data provided by data models on a Path.
+The Path View component lays out data provided by data models on a Path.

 A graphical spline editor enables you to specify path view paths, which is a non-trivial task to do in the code editor.